danielopq/insurance/README.md

 ## My process

-I created the website entirely for the desktop version.
-Once all of the elements were in place and met the design requirements, I adapted it to the mobile version using just a CSS media query.
+I initially developed the website fully for the desktop version, focusing on meeting all design requirements and ensuring each element was properly placed and styled.
+Once the desktop layout was complete, I adapted the website for mobile devices using CSS media queries, adjusting layouts and scaling elements as needed for smaller screens.
+After setting up the responsive design, I implemented JavaScript functionality to control the mobile navigation menu, allowing users to toggle it on and off with ease.

 ### Built with